awsdocs/aws-doc-sdk-examples/dotnetv3/SageMaker/Scenarios/README.md

 ## Overview

-This scenario demonstrates how to work with Amazon SageMaker (SageMaker) pipelines and geospatial jobs.
+This scenario demonstrates how to work with Amazon SageMaker pipelines and geospatial jobs.

 A [SageMaker pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines.html) is a series of interconnected steps that can be used to automate machine learning workflows.
 Pipelines can be created